 As mentioned, dogs howl when hurt or sick but if your dog is howling more than is usual, you'd better pay a visit to the veterinarian to rule out health issues.

-Desensitizing & Counterconditioning is a mouthful to howl at but this may be the solution to your dogs constant howling at all the annoying noises our world manufactures.
+Desensitizing & Counterconditioning (DSCC) is a mouthful, but this process may be the solution to your dogs constant howling at all the annoying noises our world manufactures.
 DSCC is used to condition your dog into learning to be quiet as this is a common treatment for fears, phobias, anxiety and aggression involving arousal and emotions.

 If howling is a firmly rooted problem concerning something your dog feels deeply about, you must alter your dog's motivation and feelings, (the underlying reasons for your dog's behavior.)